For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Here are some skills of a good tutor:

-2. Great communication – You need to engage with students to help them learn.
+2. Communication – You need to engage with students to help them learn.
 This is especially true if you're doing online tutoring, as it can be harder to teach and learn over virtual chats.
 When working with younger people, you'll also need to communicate effectively with parents and regularly update them about their child's progress.

 3. Good knowledge of revision and exam techniques Doing some research into the latest revision techniques is very important.
 Regardless of whether or not a particular revision technique works for you, your pupil could respond to it differently as they might not be the same type of learner (another thing you should research).